I Will Always Love You: The Best of Whitney Houston: Content and release

-I Will Always Love You: The Best of Whitney Houston is Houston's second greatest hits collection to receive a worldwide release (two of her prior compilations, Love, Whitney and The Ultimate Collection were not released in North America).
-The album features remastered versions of hits from nearly all of Houston's studio and soundtrack albums, with the exception of Just Whitney (2002) and One Wish: The Holiday Album (2003).
+Up until her death, Houston had released four compilation albums, with three released internationally and a fourth, Whitney: The Greatest Hits (2000), being the only Houston compilation released in the United States.
+The compilation was released on November 13, 2012 by RCA Records, Houston's label at the time of her death.

+The CD version of the album initially featured sixteen of her hit singles spanning from 1985 and 1999 and two unreleased tracks, the Jermaine Dupri-produced "Never Give Up", a leftover song from the I Look to You sessions, and a duet rendition of Houston's 2009 comeback hit, "I Look to You" with its writer R. Kelly.

+In addition, on digital and streaming services, the album was re-released as a double album with virtually every other hit single in her career, outside the singles from Houston's 2002 album, Just Whitney.
+It had already been released as a two-disc album outside the US in its initial release.

 The tracks featured on I Will Always Love You: The Best of Whitney Houston appear either as their original album versions or as radio edits, in contrast with Whitney: The Greatest Hits, which featured many of Houston's hits in remixed form.
-The album also includes new liner notes written by Clive Davis.
+The album also included new liner notes written by Clive Davis.
 Internationally, the compilation was released in both standard and deluxe versions.
 In North America, the album was issued as a single-disc release, which contains the same track listing as disc one of the international deluxe edition.
 An alternate two-disc edition of the album was released in North America available only through HSN.
 This version contains the standard 18-track version of the album and a second disc comprising five duets Houston recorded with other artists.

-Among the tracks are two previously unreleased songs, a new composition titled "Never Give Up" and a new version of "I Look to You", recorded as a duet with R. Kelly, who wrote the song for Houston in 2009 and performed it at her funeral service earlier in 2012.
-"I Look to You" was released on September 25, 2012 as the sole single from the album.
-On November 6, 2012, "Never Give Up" was released as a lyric video on Whitney Houston's official YouTube (Vevo) channel.
+The Kelly duet version of "I Look to You" was released as a single on September 25, 2012 as the sole single from the album.
+On November 6, 2012, "Never Give Up" was released as a lyric video on Whitney Houston's official YouTube channel.

 At the 2013 44th NAACP Image Awards, the album won two awards in the 'Outstanding Album' and 'Outstanding Song' categories, the latter of which was for "I Look To You".

 In 2021, Houston's official website announced that the album would be released on vinyl on October 29.
+The reissue excluded the Kelly duet version of "I Look to You", replacing it with the solo Houston version, following Kelly's conviction of child abuse charges.

 The double vinyl includes an additional track, the 2019 remix of "Higher Love" by Norwegian DJ Kygo.
 The original version of "Higher Love" first appeared as a bonus track on the Japanese edition of Houston's third studio album, I'm Your Baby Tonight (1990).